What is ESG and what does it mean for your business?

 What is ESG?

 ESG stands for environmental, social, and (corporate) governance.
-It is a set of practices used to evaluate a company’s operational performance as it relates to social and environmental impact.
-This evaluation can be done internally or externally by investors or other stakeholders.
+It is a set of practices and metrics used to evaluate a company beyond its financial performance.

 Environment: The E in ESG

-Of all the ESG issues boards of directors and management are faced with, “the environmental ones are easy, frankly,” Willard says.
+Of all the ESG issues facing boards of directors and management, “the environmental ones are easy, frankly,” says Bob Willard, founder and CEO of The Sustainability Advantage.

-Willard explains that there are seven elements business owners need to look at to measure their environmental impact in ESG.
+Willard highlights seven elements business owners need to look at to measure their environmental impact in ESG.

 1. Energy